Eckstein History, Family Crest & Coats of Arms

 The surname Eckstein was first found in Hessen, where Heinrich Eckstein, living in Trechtingshausen in 1235, is the earliest recorded bearer of the name.
 The young Eckstein family played an important role during the early Middle Ages as the history of Hessen unfolded.

-Important Dates for the Eckstein family
+Early History of the Eckstein family

 This web page shows only a small excerpt of our Eckstein research.
 Another 119 words (8 lines of text) covering the years 1235, 1337, 1350, 1637, 1699, 1769, 1783, and 1834 are included under the topic Early Eckstein History in all our PDF Extended History products and printed products wherever possible.